 Carter and team (2006) did a lab experiment where they showed smoking-related images (such as people smoking, lit cigarettes, and cigarette pack displays) or neutral content images to 63 research subjects who smoked at least 10 cigarettes per day.
-At the time of the study, some smokers were nicotine deprived and others were not.
+At the time of the study, some of the participants were nicotine deprived and others were not.
 Smoking related pictures produced significantly higher cravings than other picture types.
 All the smoking-related pictures increased craving compared with the neutral one.
-The picture of eight cigarette packs, a lot like a display, increased craving among both nicotine-deprived and non-nicotine deprived smokers.
+The picture of eight cigarette packs, a lot like a display, increased craving among both nicotine-deprived and non-nicotine deprived participants.

-For smokers and recent quitters, cigarette displays at POS can prompt impulse purchase.
+For people who smoke and people who have recently quit, cigarette displays at POS can prompt impulse purchase.

-This study by Melanie Wakefield, published in Addiction in 2008, did phone interviews with about 600 Australian adult smokers and recent quitters.
+This study by Melanie Wakefield, published in Addiction in 2008, did phone interviews with about 600 Australian adults who smoke and recent quitters.
 Her team wanted to find out if removing cigarette pack displays would make it easier to quit.
-Findings were such that (1) smokers notice the cigarette pack displays (75%), (2) that 'noticing' gives them the urge to buy cigarettes (38%), and (3) some buy cigarettes even though they are trying to quit (61% of the 38% who got the urge).
+Findings were such that (1) people who smoked notice the cigarette pack displays (75%), (2) that ‘noticing’ gives them the urge to buy cigarettes (38%), and (3) some buy cigarettes even though they are trying to quit (61% of the 38% who got the urge).